-Addiction is a family disease.
-The disease of addiction and its implications for mental and physical health mean that this illness affects more than just the individual sufferer.
-For every person afflicted with addiction or substance use disorder, many other people may be negatively affected.
-Effectively treating addiction often entails involving appropriate family members and understanding family dynamics.
+Behavioral health conditions are often a family disease.
+The disease of addiction and mental health and its implications for physical health mean that this illness affects more than just the individual sufferer.
+For every person afflicted with addiction or substance use disorder or mental health challenges, many other people may be negatively affected.
+Effectively treating behavioral healthcare diagnoses often entails involving appropriate family members and understanding family dynamics.

-Family members affected by their loved one’s addiction should be educated about the disease of addiction and be made aware of treatment and support services that can help them process and manage life with a person currently misusing substances.
-Living with the disease of addiction can be a traumatic and negative experience.
-The side effects of an addiction-based lifestyle often have negative medical, legal, or financial implications for individuals and families.
+Family members affected by their loved one’s diagnosis should be educated and be made aware of treatment and support services that can help them process and manage life with a person currently misusing substances and/or living with a mental health condition.
+Living with this can be a traumatic and negative experience.
+In addition, the side effects of an addiction-based lifestyle often have negative medical, legal, or financial implications for individuals and families.
 Futures works to help align families with the resources they need to navigate these specialized challenges effectively.

 Family members can also play a vital role in their loved one’s ongoing recovery process.
 Through counseling, coaching, and education, family members can learn how to improve communication, avoid enabling behaviors, maintain healthy boundaries, identify signs of risk and relapse, and know where to turn for help when and if their loved one is struggling.
 Positive and healthy family relationships develop when people in recovery and their loved ones share a common understanding of the disease, develop appropriate expectations and rules, and know how to support one another.